Information about the M.A. CIEL

 Completion of the M.A. requires four semesters of study and comprises 120 ECTS-Points.
 The curriculum is designed to build on Bachelor Degrees in linguistics, especially general, comparative/historical, and Indo-European linguistics, as well as Bachelor Degrees in the philology and literature of particular modern and/or ancient languages.

 The main goals of the degree are to understand language as a dynamic system where diachronically innovative and conservative features are synchronically intertwined, to study language change in its various aspects, and to reconstruct evolving states of languages.
 The central focus is on the development of the Indo-European language family, whose attestations reach back into the 2nd millennium B.C.E.

-Students interested in applying should contact Elke Bergmeier firstname.lastname@example.org to arrange an appointment with one of the following faculty members:
+Students interested in applying should contact the secretary firstname.lastname@example.org to arrange an appointment with the following faculty member:

 • Prof. Dr. Olav Hackstein (Study/Degrees: Univ. of Pennsylvania 1989, Univ.
 Freiburg i.
 Br.
 1993, Univ.
 Halle/Saale 1998)

 The LMU München requires international applicants to provide proof of German proficiency.
 International applicants interested in degree-oriented or non-degree-oriented study should also consult this link.

 Enrollment for the new Master's Degree in Comparative Indo-European Linguistics.
 Degree programs at the LMU.